 RUBBER COLON TUBE

-The rubber tube from PureEnemaLife is much softer and more comfortable than the standard enema tip.
+The rubber tube from PureEnemaLife is softer and more comfortable than the standard enema tip.
 Essential if you have a touchy tushie.
+With regular usage, expect to replace the tube after a year to 18 months.

 ENEMA HOSE

 This attaches to the bucket port and the rubber colon tube, and comes standard with most kits.
-I use a 5 foot hose, which is the perfect length for me, but find what length works best for you.
+I use a 5 foot hose, which is the perfect length for me, but find the length that works best for you.

 ROLLING HOSE CLAMP